Sexual dimorphism: Birds

 Such differences in form and reproductive roles often cause differences in behavior.
 As previously stated, males and females often have different roles in reproduction.
 The courtship and mating behavior of males and females are regulated largely by hormones throughout a bird's lifetime.
 Activational hormones occur during puberty and adulthood and serve to 'activate' certain behaviors when appropriate, such as territoriality during breeding season.
 Organizational hormones occur only during a critical period early in development, either just before or just after hatching in most birds, and determine patterns of behavior for the rest of the bird's life.
 Such behavioral differences can cause disproportionate sensitivities to anthropogenic pressures.
 Females of the whinchat in Switzerland breed in intensely managed grasslands.
 Earlier harvesting of the grasses during the breeding season lead to more female deaths.
 Populations of many birds are often male-skewed and when sexual differences in behavior increase this ratio, populations decline at a more rapid rate.
 Also not all male dimorphic traits are due to hormones like testosterone, instead they are a naturally occurring part of development, for example plumage.
-In addition, the strong hormonal influence on phenotypic differences suggest that the genetic mechanism and genetic basis of these sexually dimorphic traits may involve transcription factors or cofactors rather than regulatory sequences.
+In addition, the strong hormonal influence on phenotypic differences suggests that the genetic mechanism and genetic basis of these sexually dimorphic traits may involve transcription factors or cofactors rather than regulatory sequences.

 Sexual dimorphism may also influence differences in parental investment during times of food scarcity.
 For example, in the blue-footed booby, the female chicks grow faster than the males, resulting in booby parents producing the smaller sex, the males, during times of food shortage.
 This then results in the maximization of parental lifetime reproductive success.
-In Black-tailed Godwits Limosa limosa limosa females are also the larger sex, and the growth rates of female chicks are more susceptible to limited environmental conditions.
+In Black-tailed godwits (Limosa limosa limosa) females are also the larger sex, and the growth rates of female chicks are more susceptible to limited environmental conditions.

-Sexual dimorphism may also only appear during mating season, some species of birds only show dimorphic traits in seasonal variation.
-The males of these species will molt into a less bright or less exaggerated color during the off breeding season.
-This occurs because the species is more focused on survival than reproduction, causing a shift into a less ornate state.
+Sexual dimorphism may also only appear during mating season; some species of birds only show dimorphic traits in seasonal variation.
+The males of these species will molt into a less bright or less exaggerated color during the off-breeding season.
+This occurs because the species is more focused on survival than on reproduction, causing a shift into a less ornate state.